lkuper/lvar-semantics/README.md

 In the Redex of today, it's not possible to parameterize a language definition by a lattice (see discussion [here](http://stackoverflow.com/questions/15800167/plt-redex-parameterizing-a-language-definition)).
-So, instead, for each one of these Redex models we define a Racket macro that takes a lattice as arugment and *generates* a Redex language definition.
+So, instead, for each one of these Redex models we define a Racket macro that takes a lattice as one of its arguments and *generates* a Redex language definition.

 #### `define-lambdaLVar-language`